Species

 • anti-deuteron

-anti-electron same as positron
+• anti-electron or positron

 • anti-neutron